 Rural school systems have the passion and dedication, but not always the resources, to improve college, career, and military-readiness outcomes and successful postsecondary transitions for their high school students.
-For this reason, the Network launched the Rural CCMR Accelerator Program extending expert support and start-up funding to implement CCMR interventions in select rural Texas school systems.
+For this reason, the Network launched the Rural CCMR Accelerator Program extending expert coaching and student support services to select rural Texas school systems.
 Through this program we work with participating rural school systems to:

 - analyze the effectiveness of their current CCMR programming;

-- access CCMR Outcomes Bonus funding to continue improving postsecondary outcomes.
+- implement the plan and access increase CCMR Outcomes Bonus funding to continue improving postsecondary outcomes.

 Broad and Diverse Support